-Low Cost Zones that are vulnerable to displacement that have "significant rising housing costs" t Moderate Cost Zones that are vulnerable to displacement that have "rising housing costs" Moderate Cost Zones that are vulnerable to displacement that have "significant rising housing costs" High Cost Zones that are vulnerable to displacement and have "rising housing costs" or "significant rising housing costs"
+Low Cost Zones that are vulnerable to displacement that have "significant rising housing costs" at Moderate Cost Zones that are vulnerable to displacement that have "rising housing costs" Moderate Cost Zones that are vulnerable to displacement that have "significant rising housing costs" High Cost Zones that are vulnerable to displacement and have "rising housing costs" or "significant rising housing costs"

 Rezoning 20% 30% 30% 30%

 City Financial Aid 20% 30% 30% 30%

 City Land 20% 30% 30% 30%

 New Construction N/A 30% 30% 30%

 Renovations N/A N/A 30% 30%

-Certain Increased Requirements.
-Covered Developments which receive TIF Funding shall instead comply with the minimum affordability percentage requirements of Subsection (O).
+Certain Developments which 3) Increased Requirements.
+Covered TIF Funding with receive shall instead comply minimum the affordability percentage requirements of Subsection (O).